fizyr/keras-retinanet/README.md

 Where `detections` are the resulting detections, shaped `(None, None, 4 + num_classes)` (for `(x1, y1, x2, y2, bg, cls1, cls2, ...)`).

-Execution time on NVidia Pascal Titan X is roughly 55msec for an image of shape `1000x600x3`.
+Execution time on NVIDIA Pascal Titan X is roughly 55msec for an image of shape `1000x600x3`.

 ## Status
 * The [examples](https://github.com/delftrobotics/keras-retinanet/tree/master/examples) show how to train `keras-retinanet` on [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/) and [MS COCO](http://cocodataset.org/).
 Example output images are shown below.